Draft 11 – Updated 27 APRIL 2026 (C002/D011)

 “So far so good,” LT replied, eyes sparkling in the firelight.

-“That’s a dumb goddam joke,” the overseer replied.
+“That’s a dumb gotdam joke,” the overseer snapped.
 “Go relieve Porkchop.”

 Hunter watched the scene unfold beneath him.
 He heard the familiar old joke and smiled as the young man checked his gear.
 He saw him tug on the slave chain and, for the first time, understood the pulse of colour that passed through him.